Relocating when you own a house

 If you know you’re unlikely to return to your current location, or don’t want the hassle of renting out your property when you relocate, selling your current property quickly is likely to be your best option.

-Selling your house when relocating is also likely to free up money that will be useful for your relocation and will give you the freedom to choose whether to buy a new property or rent a home in your new location.
+Selling your house when relocating is also likely to free up a lump sum from the equity you had in your property.
+Having access to this money will give you more freedom to choose whether to buy or rent a home in your new location.

 Steps to take when selling a house to relocate

-If you decide to sell your house when you relocate, it’s important that you’re clear with your estate agent that you’re relocating and therefore need the sale to complete by a certain date.
-This will mean your agent only considers offers from buyers who are in a position to meet that deadline, eg. any offers from those in lengthy property chains will not be pursued.
-The property market is notoriously unpredictable, however, and it’s not uncommon for obstacles or delays to come up along the way.
-Before you list your property with an estate agent, it’s important to think through what you will do if your sale is delayed or falls through before completion.
+If you decide to sell your house when you relocate, it’s important that you’re clear with your estate agent about relocating.
+You should be realistic about when you need to sell by.
+This will mean your agent only considers offers from buyers who are in a position to meet that deadline.
+Any offers from those in lengthy property chains should not be pursued.
+The property market is notoriously unpredictable, and it’s not uncommon for obstacles or delays to come up.
+Before you list your property with an agent, it’s important to think through what you will do if your sale is delayed or falls through before completion.

 Should you sell your current house before or after you relocate?